chrisjalinsky/dhcp-pxe-coreos/README.md

 bootcfg -address 0.0.0.0:8080 -data-path /opt/coreos-baremetal/examples -assets-path /opt/coreos-baremetal/examples/assets
 ```

-###Create the new server to be PXE booted:
+###Create the new servers to be PXE booted:

-In Virtualbox, create a new Linux host.
+In Virtualbox, create 3 new Linux hosts.
-It needs:
+Each needs:
 * a private host adapter on eth0, Using the same private adapter as the dhcp, and tftp server (in my case, vboxnet52)
 * Nat adapter on eth1
-* Blank disc
+* Blank hard drive
-* Boot order set to Network
+* Boot order set to Network.
+Ideally a one time PXE boot would be ideal, then to hard drive

+Update the isc-dhcp-server templates and coreos_baremetal templates/groups host specific config's selector to include the mac address:

 Private Host adapter